mrsj101/BarberTor/README.md

 # Welcome to your Dyad app

+This project is a PWA for managing barbershop appointments built with React, Vite and Supabase.
+The sections below outline storage usage and the new cross-platform messaging setup.

 ## Supabase Storage

 Uploaded files are stored in the `BarberTor` bucket on Supabase Storage.